elunna/recipes/sides_and_appetizers/cauliflower mash.md

 ## Ingredients
 1 head cauliflower, cut into florets
-(about 4 cups)
+(about 4 cup)
 2 cloves garlic, minced
 1/2 cup coconut cream (see page 178)
-2 tablespoons ghee or clarified butter
+2 tbsp ghee or clarified butter
-1 teaspoon salt
+1 tsp salt
-1/4 teaspoon black pepper
+1/4 tsp black pepper
 1/2 cup chicken broth
-1 tablespoon minced fresh parsley
+1 tbsp minced fresh parsley

 ## Instructions
-1. BRING 2 cups of water to a boil ina large pot over medium-high heat.
+1. BRING 2 cup of water to a boil ina large pot over medium-high heat.
 Add the cauliflower florets and gar- lic and simmer until the florets are fork-tender, about 15 minutes.
 2. DRAIN the cauliflower and transfer to a food processor.
 Add the coconut cream, ghee, salt, and pepper and pulse until the cauliflower begins to turn smooth in consistency.
-Add the chicken broth one tablespoon at a time, pulsing to mix, until the desired consistency is achieved.
+Add the chicken broth one tbsp at a time, pulsing to mix, until the desired consistency is achieved.
 Add the parsley and continue blending until completely smooth.
 Serve warm.